wp-plugins/https-redirection/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= v1.4 =
+- Improved the settings area to only show the options if pretty permalink feature is enabled.

 = v1.3 =
 - Updated the htaccess rules for HTTPS redirection to be more robust to prevent errors on some servers.